JoelNiklaus/LawInstruct/README.md

 ## TODOs

-- run the script on a big machine to generate the datasets and upload to lawinstruct organisation on huggingface hub ( Joel)
 - use the same instruction banks for the same tasks if applicable (Lucia)
 - add more examples to the instruction banks and diversify them by looking at FLAN and Natural Instructions (Lucia)
 - make sure the jurisdiction is always in the instruction